0xC0000054/sc4-dbpf-loading/README.md

     * With this change only .SC4Desc, .SC4Lot, .SC4Model, and files without any file extension will be loaded.
     * Files without any file extension are included due to some older plugins having that issue.
 * Changes the 'missing plugin' dialog to display the plugin pack ID in hexadecimal.
-* Adds a `-StartupDBPFLoadTrace:` command line argument with the following options:
-    * `ShowLoadTime` - shows a message box with the resource loading time in milliseconds.
-    * `WinAPI` - shows message boxes before and after the resource loading code runs, this allows the user to start and stop a Process Monitor trace when the message box is shown.
-    * `ListLoadedFiles` - writes the loaded DBPF files to the plugin's log file in the order SC4 reads them.

 ## System Requirements